-I’m definitely a cat person.
+I’m a cat person.
 I’m trying to take care of all animals.
 Unfortunately, we have many stray animals in my hometown.
 I feed and play with them when I go for a walk.
 They love belly rubs although they are shy.
-But all in animal world I feel most close to cats.
+But all in the animal world I feel most close to cats.